Ride-The-Lightning/RTL/.github/docs/Application_configurations.md

 <br />
 PORT (port number for the rtl node server, default 3000, Required)<br />
 HOST (host for the rtl node server, default localhost, Optional)<br />
+SSL (true, false, or a stringified JSON object formatted like the 'ssl' property above)<br />
 APP_PASSWORD (Plaintext password to be provided by the parent container, NOT suggested for standalone RTL applications, to be used by Umbrel) (Optional)<br />
 LN_IMPLEMENTATION (LND/CLN/ECL.
 Default 'LND', Required)<br />
 LN_SERVER_URL (LN server URL for LNP REST APIs, default https://localhost:8080) (Required)<br />